What the Midterms Would Look Like If Clinton Had Won

 Democrats’ fundamental problem in the Senate, of course, is the institution’s small-state bias; given the current demographic foundations of both parties, there is a built-in GOP advantage.
 Rakich estimates that all other things being equal, Republicans should control 62 Senate seats.
 It is rarely discussed, but the same factors give Republicans a natural majority in state governments, which in turn have a disproportionate control over U.S. House and state legislative redistricting.
 All the interminable and redundant talk about Democrats “collapsing” outside Washington to a considerable extent reflects an illusion caused by the disproportionate power of conservative states.
 At the moment, a fifty-fifty national electorate logically means about a sixty-forty GOP margin in the Senate and in state governments controlled.

 In that context, Democrats really need a great 2018 midterm, both to avoid an almost irreversible disadvantage in the Senate, and to give it a fighting chance to do well during the momentous redistricting cycle just on the horizon.
 For reasons that have almost nothing to do with her leadership abilities and other sterling qualities, a President Clinton would have made a great 2018 midterm for her party extremely unlikely, and a debilitating defeat quite possible.
+(The same would have been true, to be clear, with a President Sanders or a President Biden).
 A President Trump could make an inevitably bad midterm for his party really bad.

 So for Democrats and for others horrified by the 2016 results, there was a silver lining to the dark, dark clouds surrounding the country’s future when Trump was elected.
 If during the Trump presidency we can avoid war, economic calamity, systemic government-backed racial or ethnic discrimination, or a sickening slide into authoritarianism, then in the long run his election might be good for his opponents.
 If the 2018 results undermine his currently solid support within the GOP, there could even be a bonus.